-In recent history, we Latter-day Saints have been zealous in our defense of traditional marriage – judging any marriage other than one between one man and one woman to be “counterfeit”.
+In recent history, Latter-day Saints have been zealous in the defense of traditional marriage and equally zealous in the criticism of "non-traditional" marriages.

 But are we guilty of having zeal without knowledge?
-In our zealous defense of marriage, are we hurting others while being blind to our own history?
-Worse yet, are we guilty of perverting the genuine character and principles of the Church, as they were introduced and taught by the prophet Joseph Smith?
+In our zealous defense of "traditional" marriage, are we hurting others while being blind to our own history?

 The "beam" in our eye...